rwaldron/tc39-notes/es8/2017-03/mar-22.md

 - Did not achieve consensus for stage 1.
 - Mark is going to reach out to the champions of the affected proposals for follow-up.

 ## 8.iv.
-Approve TR-104 draft and forward it to ECMA GA
+Approve TR-104 draft and forward it to Ecma GA

 AK: Can you give a two-sentence summary of this?

 AWB: TR-104 directs people to say "yes, test-262 consists of all of these things on GitHub.
 Go look at GitHub".

-LBR: Basically a description of test-262 with formalities and ready to bring to ECMA.
+LBR: Basically a description of test-262 with formalities and ready to bring to Ecma.

-AWB: Blesses ECMA 262 as official ECMA work product.
+AWB: Blesses ECMA-262 as official Ecma work product.
 Non-normative.

 LBR: There are a few facts.
 As of September 2016, test-262 consisted of over 23k test files...

 AK: I skimmed it.
 I will give it affirmative: yes.
 I find it hard to imagine someone objecting.

 AWB: I do, too, but I want to be fair.
-This is one of those things that ECMA as an organization: they think it's good for them.
+This is one of those things that Ecma as an organization: they think it's good for them.

 #### Conclusion/Resolution

-- Consensus reached to approve and forward to ECMA GA
+- Consensus reached to approve and forward to Ecma GA

 ## 12. i.
 Needs-Consensus PRs